spack/spack-tutorial/tutorial_configuration.rst

 This tutorial will guide you through various configuration options that allow you to customize Spack's behavior with respect to software installation.
+Configurations options are divided into several different sections which are listed in the table below.

+.. list-table:: Spack Configuration Sections
+   :widths: 25 50
+   :header-rows: 1

+   * - Name
+     - Description
+   * - compilers.yaml
+   * - concretizer.yaml
+   * - config.yaml
+   * - mirrors.yaml
+   * - packages.yaml
+   * - repos.yaml

+The principle goals of this section of the tutorial are:

+1. Introduce the configuration hierarchy
+2. Demonstrate how to manipulate configurations
+3. Show how to configure compilers
+4. Demonstrate how to utilize packages that are installed outside of spack

 We will first cover the configuration file hierarchy.
 Then, we will cover configuration options for compilers, focusing on how they can be used to extend Spack's compiler auto-detection.
 Next, we will cover the packages configuration file, focusing on